-No fireworks of any kind are authorized on the dock, ramp or parking lot area.
+11) No fireworks of any kind are authorized on the dock, ramp or parking lot area.

-The dock overnight parking will have a high and low season duration rules.
+12) Overnight docking is permitted on a first come first served basis.
+The duration of permissible overnight docking is based on the season.

 High Season from April 1st to Sept 30th will be a maximum of 3 days of overnight docking.

-Low Season is from Oct 1st to March 31st will be a maximum of 7 days of overnight docking.
+Low Season from Oct 1st to March 31st will be a maximum of 7 days of overnight docking.

 For the purpose of this rule a boat docked at 11:00 PM is considered docked for the night.
-Docking is on a “first come first served” basis.
 Dutch Island Homeowners Association does not condone double mooring and assumes no liability for damage incurred for those double moored.

-In the event the above dock times are exceeded the Dutch Island Homeowners Association Inc. will contact the owner as shown on the deal registration explaining the rules and notifying that the boat will be towed at owners expense the following day.
+13) In the event the above dock times are exceeded the Dutch Island Homeowners Association Inc. will contact the owner as shown on the decal registration explaining the rules and notifying that the boat will be towed at owners expense the following day by 12 pm.
 Simultaneously the owner will receive a letter (yellow card) stating this rule was violated and further violations (red card) within the calendar year will result in the towing of the boat with no attempt to contact the owner.
 All expenses for towing will be to the owner.
 Expected costs for such towing is approximately $ 1000.

-All overnight docking will require a decal as explained above.
+14) All overnight docking will require a decal as explained above.
 If no decal --towing will be directed the following day with no attempt to contact the owner.
 If the owner was a guest of a resident, then the resident will be responsible for the cost of towing.

-Overnight unattended trailer parking will follow the notification rules as above / first offense call and (yellow card) letter.
-Subsequent offenses (red card) immediate tow with no attempt to call owner.
+15) No boat trailer may be left unattended at the dock area unless it is attached to a vehicle properly parked at the dock area.
+Unattended trailer parking will follow the notification rules as set forth in paragraph 13 above.
+No vehicle with a trailer attached may be left unattended overnight at the dock area; provided however late night parking after11:00 pm is permitted if the Guard House is notified of intent to park after 11:00 pm and the trailer decal number is provided.

-Overflow parking (no overnight) is authorized in the area next to the pool.
+16) Overflow parking of vehicles with trailers attached is permitted in the area next to the pool subject to these same rules.